badruzeus/MyCloverThemes/README.md

 A simple script to download my uploaded Clover themes from https://sourceforge.net/p/cloverefiboot/themes.

 # How to Use:
-1. Clone the repository with: $ git clone https://github.com/badruzeus/MyCloverThemes
+1. Clone the repository with: `git clone https://github.com/badruzeus/MyCloverThemes`
 2. Run the script:

 <br>`cd MyCloverThemes`